 When you are applying for a summer job it will not be necessary to disclose allergies although if specifically asked the applicant should tell the truth.
 If the subject comes up then the teen could ask if any provision was made for allergic employees.

 Once the job starts it is important that, like any other relevant health information, the boss is informed of the allergies that the teen has.
 Then a plan can be given of what to do if the teen suffers an allergic reaction while at work and where staff can find the epinephrine and auto injector that the teen should have, as well as emergency contact numbers.

 An allergic reaction can happened at home and school and just as easily at the place your teen is working.
 So the first step is to make an appointment with private gp at Medical Express Clinic for a consultation.
 They will ask some question about your symptoms and provide allergy testing.

 Identify any areas in which there might be a risk.
 In their workplace your teen should look out for any places that they might encounter an increased risk like the staff room areas and kitchens.
 The safest thing will be for the teen to bring their own food in from home along with their own food containers and bring their cutlery too.
 They should watch out for shared microwave facilities too, in case there is any residual food left in them.

 With a few precautions in place it should be possible to work safely and profitably for the summer without the misery of an allergy attack.
-If you would like any further information about working for the allergic teen then come and see us.
-For walk in GP appointments in London, call us and we will be happy to give all the advice you need for your teen to work safely this summer.
+If you would like any further information we recommend you to visit Medical Express Walk in Clinic or call us to get all the advice you need for your teen to work safely this summer.